Skip to content

 proxy_exclusion_list = ["domain1", "domain2"]

-# The JWKS (Json Web Key Set) URI of the JWT token
+# - JWKS_URI: The JWKS (JSON Web Key Set) URI (optional, defaults to <JWT_ISSUER_URI>/.well-known/jwks.json)

-# For Auth0, this would be `https://<your-tenant>.<region>.auth0.com/.well-known/jwks.json`
+# For Auth0, the issuer would be like: https://<your-tenant>.<region>.auth0.com/

-# For Google, this would be `https://www.googleapis.com/oauth2/v3/certs`
+# For Google, this would be: https://accounts.google.com

-jwt_audience = ["<jwt audience>"]
+jwt_auth_provider = ["<jwt issuer uri>,<jwks uri>,<jwt audience>"]

 [workspace]